snurk/sg_sandbox/README.md

 ## 'Manual' resolution and graph tweaking
 At the moment we don't provide the documentation for that part.
-And hope that nobody will need to use it now that new generation of automated solutions is being developed.
+And hope that nobody will need to use it now that a new generation of automated solutions is being developed.
-If you really want to go along the similar path that we've been walking -- contact us.
+If you really want to go along a similar path to one we've been walking -- contact us.

 ## Re-compacting the graph and forming layouts
 If you have done ONT resolution and/or manual editing of the GFA in Bandage you might want to 're-compact' the graph, e.g. to facilitate further layout picking or another round of ONT resolution.